 - (a) Abandonment and Removal of Ground Mounted and Dual Use Solar Energy Systems. - 1.
-The Owner and Operator shall, at their expense, complete the removal of the solar energy system within 6 months of the end of the useful life of the solar energy system or within 6 months of the date of abandonment. - 2.
-The City shall revoke any approvals and/or pursue removal of the solar energy system at the Owner and Operator's expense in the following circumstances: - a.
+The Owner or Operator shall, at their expense, complete the removal of the solar energy system within 6 months of the end of the useful life of the solar energy system or within 6 months of the date of abandonment as defined in Sec.
+60-1425.
+The Owner or Operator shall notify the Economic and Community Development Department by certified mail of the proposed date of discontinued operations and plans for removal.
+Decommissioning shall consist of: - a.
+Physical removal of all ground-mounted Solar Energy Generating Systems including solar photovoltaic installations, structures, equipment, security barriers and transmission lines from the site. - b.
+Disposal of all solid and hazardous waste in accordance with local, state, and federal waste disposal regulations. - a.c.
+Stabilization or re-vegetation of the site as necessary to minimize erosion.
+The Economic and Community Development Department, in conformance with applicable regulations, may allow the Owner or Operator to leave existing landscaping or specifically designated below-grade foundations in place in order to minimize erosion and disruption to vegetation. - 2.
+The City shall revoke any approvals and/or pursue removal of the solar energy system at the Owner or Operator's expense in the following circumstances: - a.
 The solar energy system is not installed and functioning within 12-months from the date of approval under this ordinance; or - b.
 The solar energy system is at any time left in an unsafe condition in respect to federal, state or local safety standards (as determined by the City); or - c.
 The solar energy system has not been brought back to a safe condition/operation or removed from the site within required timeframe; or - d.
 The solar energy system is defective or abandoned and not been removed from the site within required timeframe.